AdobeDocs/experience-manager-64.en/help/assets/s7-video.md

 >
 >Changes made to the design require activation of the design in order to take effect on publish.

-1. Open the foundation video component's design dialog and change to the **Profiles** tab.
-Then delete the OOTB profiles and add the new S7 video profiles.
-The order of the profile list in the design dialog as well defines to order of the video sources element when rendering.
+1. Open the foundation video component's design dialog box and change to the **[!UICONTROL Profiles]** tab.
+Then delete the out-of-the-box profiles and add the new S7 video profiles.
+The order of the profile list in the design dialog box defines the order of the video sources element when rendering.
-1. For browsers not supporting HTML5, the video component allows to configure a flash fallback.
-Open the video components design dialog and change to the **Flash** tab.
-Configure the flash player settings and assign a fallback profile for the flash player.
+1. For browsers not supporting HTML5, the video component allows to configure a Flash fallback.
+Open the video components design dialog box and change to the **[!UICONTROL Flash]** tab.
+Configure the Flash player settings and assign a fallback profile for the flash player.

 #### Checklist {#checklist}